sisayalemu/GO2COD_FS_03/README.md

 - SCSS: A CSS preprocessor that provides additional features and enhancements to standard CSS, such as variables, nesting, and modular organization.

 - Docker: Docker is a software platform used to develop, ship, and run applications within lightweight containers, essentially packaging software into standardized units that include everything needed to run.
+- GitHub Action: GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
+Build, test, and deploy your code right from GitHub.
+Make code reviews, branch management, and issue triaging work the way you want.

 ## Usage